Lerman-Neubauer Prize for Excellence in Teaching and Mentoring

 The $5,000 prize is presented annually at the April faculty meeting.

 Faculty, staff, students, and alumni are invited to submit nominations.
 The recipient is selected by the Dean of Arts and Sciences upon the recommendation of a committee that includes two students appointed by the Student Union and two previous Lerman-Neubauer recipients in consultation with the Associate Dean for Academic Affairs.
 Decisions are based on nomination letters, teaching evaluations, Faculty Activity Reports and CVs.
-Nominations are due in March 1, 2023.
+Submit a nomination.

 Nominator Comments